LavaSlider/DSSparseArray/DSMutableSparseArray.md

 #### Return value
 None.
 #### Discussion
-If there are no objects in the sparse array `removeLastObject` either nothing will happen, a warning will be written with NSLog() or an NSRangeException will be raised depending on the status of `setThrowExceptionOnOutOfRangeIndex:`.
+If there are no objects in the sparse array [removeLastObject](#removeLastObject) either nothing will happen, a warning will be written with NSLog() or an **NSRangeException** will be raised depending on the status of [setThrowExceptionOnOutOfRangeIndex:](DSSparseArray.md#setThrowExceptionOnOutOfRangeIndex).
 #### Availability
 #### See Also
 [- removeAllObjects](#removeAllObjects)